kscius/test_3_and_5/readme.md

 # About
-Repository created to make a proof of concep about NodeJS, ExpressJS, Mocha y SOLID.
+Repository created to make a proof of concept about NodeJS, ExpressJS, Mocha y SOLID.

 The main idea is solvin a little puzzle about 3 and 5 divisions.